A multisensory concert – Thursday, 24th October 2024, 8 pm

 Location: PANDA Platforma in der Kulturbrauerei, Knaackstr.
 97, 10435 Berlin

 You are cordially invited to PANDOMIMA with Damir and Antonis, a unique synthesis of contemporary music, modern jazz, and Slavic sounds.
 Experience melodies that are both memorable and infinite, in an evening filled with diverse musical influences that transcend boundaries.
-This multisensory event will feature incense burning during the concert, adding to the immersive atmosphere.
+This multisensory event will feature incense burning during the concert, adding laurel and kyphi to the immersive atmosphere, blending the aromatic richness of ancient rituals with the refreshing essence of victory and purification.
 Incense appeals to one of the most neglected senses in our modern times: the olfactory.
 It affects the human spirit, influences our perception, and invites new experiences and emotions.
 These qualities inspire “Incense of Music” to combine this ancient art with music in a synesthetic project and engage the senses.
 For guests who are particularly sensitive to smoke, this event is not recommended.
 Join us for an unforgettable night that should not be missed!

 Damir Bačikin